 Animal Control Division

 The Northwood Police Department has a part time Animal Control Officer who handles any welfare and control of domestic and exotic animal issues and dog licensing.
-You can contact the Animal Control Officer at (603)-608-9099 and ask Bryan Bruce.
-You can also reach Bryan by sending him an e-mail by click here.
+Animal complaints and issues can be directed to the Northwood Police at 603-942-8284 or directly to the Animal Control Officer at 603-608-9099.

 Frequently Asked Questions